Curriculum Vitae - Board of Directors

 She participated to various short term Management Programmes in US and UK Business Schools (LBS, HBS,…).

 Philippe Coens joined the Etex Group in 1974, where he was entrusted with various responsibilities at national and international level for many years.
-Between 2003 and 2010, he held the post of Chief Executive Officer and served as Chairman of the Executive Committee.
+Between 2003 and 2010, he held the post of chief executive officer and served as chairman of the executive committee.
+As manager of Philium BVBA, he is currently member of the board of directors of the Etex Group, chairman of Schreder SA and director of Carrières du Hainaut NV.
+In his personal capacity he is also a board member of Van Meerbeeck Metalen NV.

-He is currently member of the Board of Directors of the Etex Group and of certain of its subsidiaries.
-Philippe Coens, who graduated as a civil engineer from the Université Catholique de Louvain, holds a Master of Business Administration (Sloan Program) from Stanford University in the United States.
+Philippe Coens, who graduated as a civil engineer from the Université Catholique de Louvain (Belgium), holds a Master of Business Administration (Sloan Programme) from Stanford University (US).

 Stefaan Haspeslagh graduated as a Master in Applied Economics and further specialized in Tax Management & Insurance.
 He started his career in audit, tax and consulting services at PwC Belgium and gained a wealth of experience and expertise in finance and financial management.